Azure-Samples/media-services-v3-dotnet-webapp/1-VideosSample-Public/README.md

 # Simple Video Streaming

-This sample contains a .NET web applicaiton for streaming videos.
+This sample contains a .NET web application for streaming videos.
 In this version of the sample, anyone can browse and play videos -- no authentication is implemented.

 ## Features